 I recently was asked to review two new books from Skyhorse Publishing.
 They are Abigail Gehring’s Homesteading and Self-Sufficiency.
 These two books are the latest in Shyhorse’s Back to Basics series.

-I have enjoyed reading both books, and while I still love the original, these two new books won’t make it to the shelves of my library for some time, as I plan on keeping them on the coffee table to show them off.
-Not only are they both full of basic practical skills, every page is crammed with full color photos that bring out the dreamer in me.
+I have enjoyed reading both books.
+While I still love the original, these two new books won’t make it to the shelves of my library for some time.
+I plan on keeping them on the coffee table to show them off.
+They are both full of basic practical skills.

 Something that I really liked, and don’t see very often was the “Junior Homesteader” insets, while the book is written for adults, it has small easier skills that are great for teaching children about a more sustainable life.
 These covered experiments in a plant’s capillary action, how to root plants using discarded vegetable tops, and building a tree house.

 Even though this book is written for newcomers to this lifestyle, I still learned some neat things in the inset tips sections, as well as getting some new ideas.